jakehschwartz/recipe-scraper/README.md

 Today, I modified the `isRecipe` to look at the individual elements instead of the html as a string.
 Because I was able to do this, I should be able to parse the entire recipe out of then html.
 That is my goal for this week and it probably will take most of the week to accomplish.

+### 01/17/2017
+In an effort to fix the tests, I switched frameworks from ScalaTest to [utest](https://github.com/lihaoyi/utest).
+The tests still don't work because scala.js does not know how to read files, but that is for another day...